PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 /usr/bin/python
 ```

-To load the Anaconda Python you must load the module:
+To load Anaconda Python you must load the module:

 ```
 $ module load anaconda3